WinPlay02/GitCraft/readme.md

 - The manifest provider source is changeable, `ManifestProvider` needs to be extended.
 - By default, the version manifest information is fetched from [Mojang](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json)
 - Known extra versions are fetched from mojang or other sources (like archive.org).
+- For more accurate asset versioning and a more complete set of versions, the [Skyrising Version Manifest Collection](https://skyrising.github.io/mc-versions) can be used

 ## Fork / Changes
 - This repository was originally forked from [dexman545/GitCraft](https://github.com/dexman545/GitCraft)